Chelsea transfer news: Blues outcasts Kenedy and Baba Rahman set for La Liga loan moves | Goal.com

 The French side were keen to sign him on a permanent basis over the summer, but were priced out of the deal.

-Both deals should get done before the European transfer window shuts on Monday evening while it is understood midfielder Lucas Piazon is also close to an exit, with Portuguese side Rio Ave his likely destination
+Both deals should get done before the European transfer window shuts on Monday evening while it is understood midfielder Lucas Piazon is also close to an exit, with Portuguese side Rio Ave his likely next destination.

 Michael Hector, who impressed on loan at Sheffield Wednesday last season, is expected to remain in west London for the first half of the season, but Fulham have already shown an interest in signing the former Reading defender in the January transfer window.

-Chelsea are one of a number of clubs who are under pressure from FIFA and UEFA to reduce the number of players out on loan.
-There are soon expected to be new regulations voted into place to stop clubs have so-called 'loan armies'.
+Chelsea are one of a number of clubs who are under pressure from FIFA and UEFA to reduce the number of players they have out on loan.
+There are soon expected to be new regulations voted into place to stop clubs having so-called 'loan armies'.

 The Blues will have around 25 footballers out on loan after the transfer window closes, though that does not come close to the 42 who spent time out on loan last term.

-There could be a further reduction in the loan group over the coming years as the Blues adjust towards the new rules.
+There could be a further reduction in the loan group over the coming years as the Blues adjust to the new rules.